 Timothy V, left a recent review with our AT department describing how significant this loan program has been for him as a visually impaired person.
 Read the full review here: http://ow.ly/k21l50kdaAd

 Do you know about the iCanConnect program?
 Another Assistive Technology funding source for clients with vision and hearing loss.
 Each person in the program gets an individual assessment to determine what equipment supports their distance communication goals, then they receive training on the equipment.
-The Massachusetts program is serviced by Perkins in MA.
-As leaders in Assistive Technology, we are always looking to make the public aware of the different resources they can access. http://www.icanconnect.org/ for more information, including examples of equipment iCanConnect provides.
+The Massachusetts program is serviced by Perkins School for the Blind.
+As leaders in Assistive Technology, we are always looking to make our community aware of the different resources they can access.
+Visit http://www.icanconnect.org/ for more information, including examples of equipment iCanConnect provides.